 Various Depressive Disorders

-Major Depressive Disorder (MDD): People who experience major depressive disorder experience a chronic feeling of sadness, a loss of interest in everyday activities and hobbies, and a poor sense of self-worth.
+Major Depressive Disorder (MDD): People who experience MDD experience chronic sadness, a loss of interest in everyday activities and hobbies, and a poor sense of self-worth.

 Often, people with MDD are unsure why they feel so miserable and unmotivated.
 Symptoms may include intense feelings of sadness, tearfulness, and hopelessness.
 Also, people with MDD are more prone to irritability, frustration, anxiety, and agitation.
 They may lack energy, feel unmotivated, and possess irrational feelings of guilt, shame, and self-blame.